GuiHarrison/gulp-ruby-sass/readme.md

 #### Handling errors

 Handle Sass errors with an `on('error', cb)` listener. gulp-ruby-sass throws errors like a gulp plugin, but streams the erroring files so you can see Sass errors in your browser too.
+See the [`throwSassErrors`](#throwSassErrors) option to change this behavior.

 ### Plugin options